Student Support Services

 Developmental education within the department is coordinated by the Developmental Education faculty lead position, who acts as a liaison between the instructors of developmental education in the department, and the college-wide Developmental Education committee (which is, in turn, part of the college-wide Teaching and Learning Center Committee).

 Different stages of the developmental sequence participate in ongoing program assessment.
-The Counseling Partnership in English 70 completes a student and instructor survey each semester, and all instructors in English 90 participate in a holistic scoring of essays in order to formulate action plans for curricular and instructional change to improve student success.
+The Counseling Partnership in English 70 requires a student and instructor survey be completed each semester, and all instructors in English 90 participate in a holistic scoring of essays in order to formulate action plans for curricular and instructional change to improve student success.
 Information about the Counseling Partnership as well as as the holistic scoring reports can be found on the Program Evaluation page of this website.